amarukot/project-2/README.md

 using API Cocktails: https://www.thecocktaildb.com/api.php

-A simple website to help the cocktail enthusiast and party host make a host of different cocktails and drinks.
+A simple website to help the cocktail enthusiast and party host make different cocktails and drinks.
 Look though categories or search for a particular drink and get the ingredients and recipe for it.

 ## Project Links